 The Middle East, 1000-1750: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
 The Middle East, 1000-1750: Read Less [-] HISTORY 109C The Middle East From the 18th Century to the Present 4 Units Terms offered: Spring 2022, Spring 2021, Spring 2019 The breaking of pre-modern empires and the formation of national states in the Arab world, Turkey, and Iran; Islam and nationalism.
 The Middle East From the 18th Century to the Present: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: 6 weeks - 7.5-7.5 hours of lecture and 0-2.5 hours of discussion per week Additional Details Subject/Course Level: History/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-The Middle East From the 18th Century to the Present: Read Less [-] HISTORY 111A Topics in the History of Southeast Asia: Southeast Asia to the 18th Century 4 Units Terms offered: Fall 2012, Fall 2010, Fall 2003 The rise of the region's most important classical and early modern states; long-term economic, social, and religious trends.
-Topics in the History of Southeast Asia: Southeast Asia to the 18th Century: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer:
+The Middle East From the 18th Century to the Present: Read Less [-] HISTORY 110D Palestine and the Palestinians: A Modern History 4 Units Terms offered: Not yet offered This course teaches the modern history of Palestine and the Palestinian people from a multireligious Ottoman Palestine to the contemporary moment.
+It centers the experience of being Palestinian at home and in exile after the Nakba of 1948.
+In particular, it examines the origins of one of the longest running and most significant settler colonial realities in modern history.
+The course explores the history and ethics of Palestinian resistance to their dispossession, the literary and visual expressions of Palestinian identity, and the representations of the Palestinian struggle in the West.
+Using a broad range of primary sources, literary texts, and films, students will be encouraged to reflect upon Palestinian history on its own terms.
+Palestine and the Palestinians: A Modern History: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: